gkunter/coquery/doc/source/download/installation.rst

 In addition to the Python interpreter, the following set of additional python modules is required in order to run Coquery:

-* pandas 0.15.0 or later
+* Pandas 0.15.0 or later
 * SQLAlchemy 1.0 or later
-* PySide 1.2.0 or later OR PyQT4 4.11.0 or later
+* PySide 1.2.0 or later OR PyQt4 4.11.0 or later

 Python comes with an easy-to-use module installation system called ``pip``.
 In order to install Coquery and all required Python modules in a single step, open a command line and execute the following command::

-    pip install numpy pandas sqlalchemy pyside coquery
+    pip install coquery

 Optional Python modules
 =======================